 Several residence permits exist for work that falls under knowledge and talent.
 Click on the link to read the conditions and application procedure for each residence permit.

 Researcher within the meaning of Council Directive (EU) 2016/801

 The employee will work as a researcher within the meaning of Council Directive (EU) 2016/801.
 He/she does not have to be paid a salary; he/she may also receive a grant.
-Your research institution must be recognised as a sponsor by the Immigration and Naturalisation Service (IND).
+You must be recognised as a sponsor for Research to employ a researcher.

 International Trade Regulation